-Always start by working backwards from your end goal, and begin identifying the major deliverables you'll need along the way.
+Always start by working backwards from your end goal, and begin identifying the major deliverables you’ll need along the way.
 That’s how to set goals that’ll be realistic, attainable and meaningful.

 Regardless of what your online business model is going to be built around (product, service or digital content), assuming you already have that product or service ready to sell, if you’re starting from scratch with your website you’ll need to do these activities:

 - (Day 1): Register a domain name